-2) JD cannot unambiguously represent UTC during a leap second unless special measures are taken.
-The convention in the present function is that the JD day represents UTC days whether the length is 86399, 86400 or 86401 SI seconds.
+special measures are taken.
+The convention in the present

+function is that the JD day represents UTC days whether the

+length is 86399, 86400 or 86401 SI seconds.

-introduction of the time scale or that are too far in the future to be trusted.
+3) The warning status "dubious year" flags UTCs that predate the introduction of the time scale or that are too far in the future to be trusted.
 See iauDat for further details.